mbaumer/us_hep_funding/docs/_states/GA.md

 <a name="GA-01"></a>
 [Back to top](#top)
 ## GA-01 -- Rep. Buddy Carter (R)
+### Committees
+Buddy Carter is the #31 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016